open-telemetry/opentelemetry.io/content/en/blog/2023/otel-demo-16.md

 license.
 It's worth noting that the demo doesn't require application-level logs &mdash; everything you care about is available as a span.

-Where logs shine is in bridging the gap between application traces and infrastructure, and over the next few releases we plan to enhance this story by collecting Kubernetes, Envoy, and other logs that are relevant to the demo.
+Where logs shine is in bridging the gap between application traces and infrastructure, and over the next few releases, we plan to enhance this story by collecting Kubernetes, Envoy, and other logs that are relevant to the demo.

 If this sounds like an interesting problem to work on, we'd love to have you on